Virginia-Pennsylvania Boundary

 Source: John Carter Brown Library at Brown University, A Plan of the Boundary Lines between the province of Maryland and the Three Lower Counties on Delaware (Charles Mason, 1768)

-They finished surveying the West Line in 1767, and soon reached a point due north of the headwaters of the Potomac River.
+When Mason and Dixon surveyed the West Line in 1767, they soon reached a point due north of the headwaters of the Potomac River.
 Maryland's western border was defined by a north-south line between the "headspring" of the Potomac River (marked by the Fairfax Stone in 1746) on the south and the Mason-Dixon line on the north.
-West of the headspring, Mason and Dixon were no longer defining the Pennsylvania-Maryland boundary.
-They began defining the boundary between Pennsylvania-Virginia.
+West of the headspring, Mason and Dixon were no longer defining the Pennsylvania-Maryland boundary; they began defining the boundary between Pennsylvania and Virginia.

 Mason and Dixon were paid by the Calverts and Penns to survey the boundary between Maryland and Pennsylvania, but continued past the western edge of Maryland and defined a portion of the Virginia-Pennsylvania border